Guzheng

-The guzheng has gone through many changes during its long history.
-The oldest specimen yet discovered held 13 strings and was dated to possibly during the Warring States period (475–221 BCE).
+The guzheng has undergone many changes during its long history.
+The oldest specimen yet discovered held 13 strings and was dated to possibly the Warring States period (475–221 BCE).
 The guzheng became prominent during the Qin dynasty (221–206 BCE).
 By the Tang Dynasty (618–907 CE), the guzheng was perhaps the most commonly played instrument in China.
 The guzheng is played throughout all of China with a variety of different techniques, depending on the region of China and the time period.
 It has a light timbre, broad range, rich performance skills, and strong expressive power, and it has been deeply loved by many Chinese people throughout history.

 Origin

 The guzheng has various accounts for its origin.
 An early guzheng-like instrument is said to have been invented by Meng Tian, a general of the Qin dynasty (221–206 BCE), largely influenced by the se.
-Some believe the guzheng was originally developed as a bamboo-tube zither as recorded in the Shuowen Jiezi, which was later redesigned to be more like the se and made from larger curved wooden boards and movable bridges.
+A second account says that the guzheng was originally developed as a bamboo-tube zither as recorded in the Shuowen Jiezi, which was later replaced by larger curved wooden boards with movable bridges to be more like the se.
 A third legend says the guzheng came about when two people fought over a 25-string se.
 They broke it in half, one person receiving a 12-string part and another the 13-string part.

 Strings were once made of silk.
 During the Qing dynasty (1644–1912) the strings transitioned to only wires such as brass.
 Modern strings are almost always steel coated in nylon.
 First introduced in the 1970s, these multi-material strings increased the instrument's volume while maintaining an acceptable timbre.

 The guzheng is often decorated.
 Artists create unique cultural and artistic content on the instrument.
 Decorations include carved art, carved lacquer, straw, mother-of-pearl inlays, painting, poetry, calligraphy, shell carving (jade), and cloisonné.

 Guzheng music has similarity with folk songs, it is developed on the basis of people's life.
 Through the performance of performers, it reflects the production and life of people at that time.